XcentricCoder/XcentricCoder/README.md

-# Hi there, I'm XcentricCoder 👋
+# Hi there, I'm Soumyaditya Nandy 👋

 I'm an aspiring hardware engineer passionate about bridging the gap between hardware and software.
 I love working at the intersection of digital logic, embedded systems, and modern programming.